sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ## BFD session state update flow
-BfdRouteMgr will be notified if there is any update in state_db BFD_SESSION_TABLE.<br>
+StaticRouteBfd will be notified if there is any update in state_db BFD_SESSION_TABLE.<br>

 * 1\.
 Look up TABLE_BFD, ignore the event if session is not found in local table.
 Otherwise get the nexthop
 * 2\.
 Look up TABLE_NEXTHOP using nexthop from step #1, get nexthop entry